It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 “Oh no!
 You poor, poor baby!
 I am so sorry!”

-Your dog is extremely tuned in to your emotional state.
-If you are getting too emotionally involved and expressing your own fears and anxieties, then it is only going to add to the trauma of the event for your dog.
+Your dog is extremely tuned in to your emotional state during nail trims.
+If you are getting too emotionally involved and expressing your own fears and anxieties, then it is only going to add to the trauma of any nails related event for your dog.

 Giving up is a common response, particularly for the owner of the melodramatic pooch.
 You can’t let your dog win this one.
 You know what is best for her and you have the responsibility to get the job done.